 The design of the Hoosac Tunnel is similar to Deer Creek in many ways.
 It was also planned to have two tracks, although it wasn't until 1885 that the second track was finally installed.
 The primary design difference is that the Hoosac Tunnel has a circular arch versus Deer Creek's elliptical arch.
 They both have slightly buttressed side walls, but Hoosac is 24' wide by 20' tall and Deer Creek is 25' wide by 19' tall.
 Because of the different arch profile, the effective clearances were probably pretty similar.
-Both tunnels are perfectly straight, which made surveying much easier, and it allowed for a narrower profile since curved tunnels need to be wider to accommodate the same size train.
+Both tunnels are perfectly straight, which made surveying much easier, and it allowed for a narrower profile since curves need a wider cross-section to accommodate the same size train.
 While The Deer Creek Tunnel slopes up from south to north at a grade of 0.75% the Hoosac Tunnel's portals are both at the same elevation, although there is a 0.5% slope up to the middle to allow for natural drainage out each end.
 The other difference is that no vertical shafts were part of the Hoosac Tunnel's original design, whereas Deer Creek had three shafts about 200 feet deep which were located throughout Walnut Hills.
 The Central Shaft at Hoosac was a later design addition to aid in digging.
 Although it was widened and large fans were added for ventilation after the tunnel was completed, smoke was still a major problem that prompted the use of electric locomotives in 1911 until cleaner-burning diesels were available and the electric catenary was removed in 1946.
 Ultimately due to declining traffic, the Hoosac Tunnel was reduced to a single track in 1957 and it was re-centered in 1973 to allow for more generous clearances.
 In 1997 a strip of stone was removed from the top of the tunnel and the tracks were lowered to allow for even taller rail cars, and it is still in use today.

 This photo shows the south portal of the Deer Creek Tunnel in approximately 1880.
 Gilbert Avenue and the CL&N are climbing to Walnut Hills from left to right and Reading Road, then known as Hunt Street, is in the background.
 From "Narrow Gauge in Ohio" by John W. Hauck.